Master’s Program Serial Storytelling

 – Obtain a skill-set that is directly applicable to a wide range of career paths involving story development.

 The MA Serial Storytelling takes place every two years.
-The third cohort starts on September 25, 2017.
+The fourth cohort starts on winter semester 2019/2020.

 Duration: 2 years (4 semesters)